mlgvla/album-spot/notes.md

     - Add spotify_id to Artist table and assign other attributes in Spotify create album method
     - Consider deleting track model since I have the widget

-    - Add login validations and page authorizations

-    - Add flash messaging to application to application.html.erb.
-Consider putting it in a partial.
+    -  Page authorizations - double check they are all there

+    - Put Container div in application layout file

+    - Adjust navbar contents to user flow